Cragady/jafl_test/README.md

 # Overview

+I need to further document this project, cause honestly it is a bit convoluted to setup.
+I will illustrate the basic flow though:

+React pulls product data from the strapi API.

+React pulls transaction data and updates data to/from the Python/Flask API.

+This project is fairly bare-bones right now, there are a lot of improvements that can be made, and some bugs to fix.

 I'm going to be developing this a slight bit backwards, at least from how it seems to me.
 I'll be developing the frontend first, or at least developing using the CMS first since the CMS is it's own backend anyway.

 This is my first time working with a CMS in this manner, so the workflow is fairly interesting and new.